huytrongnguyen/extension-react/README.md

 ## Introduction

 Components are the heart of React's powerful, declarative programming model.
 Extension React is a library that build on top of React to help you build data-intensive, cross-platform web apps for desktops, tablets, and smartphones.
 Many concepts in this library are based on ExtJS, AngularJS, RxJS concepts.
+This documentation also copy from ExtJS.

 ## Installation